rakesh2009/Prediction_of_cab_booking/README.md

 4.Ensemble Model

-**Finally one best model has been choosen for predicting the total cab bookings of test data **
+**Finally one best model has been choosen for predicting the total cab bookings of test data**.

+## Dependencies:

+Python 3+, jupyter notebbook, Pandas, Numpy, EDA, Sklearn, Supervised learning, Linear regression, Ensemble learning, Decision tree, Random forest, SVR, Bagging, Adaboost, Gradientboost

+## Purpose:

+The purpose of this project is to gain insights in following topics & help others in

+a) Pratical implementation of -
+   - EDA analysis of data
+   - Outlier detection & removal
+   - finding missing values & replacing with suitable values
+   - plotting of various features on graphs for better intution using seaborn & matplotlib
+   - correlation analysis using heatmap
+   - feature engineering
+   - ML alogarithms & Ensemble learning

+b)